ReliefApplications/ems-frontend/README.md

 - web-widgets, an application to genereate the web components

 One library exists:
-- safe, a library for common ui / capacity, shared with other projects
+- shared, a library for common ui / capacity, shared with other projects

 Library changes should automatically be detected when serving the other projects.